ricardovaldesv/holbertonschool-low_level_programming/variables_if_else_while/README.md

 2-print_alphabet.c : prints the alphabet in lowercase, followed by a new line.

 3-print_alphabets.c : prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+4-print_alphabt.c : program that prints the alphabet in lowercase except 'q' andb'e' , followed by a new line